nathamanath/blog/articles/pi-dlna-server.md

 mount -a
 ```

-This will alert you of any errors with your `fstab`.
+This will alert you of any errors with `/etc/fstab`.
 Check `dmesg` if you do get
 any errors.
 It should work fine so make some directories to put media in later:

 ```bash